noyanbaykal/UIChanges/README.md

 # UI Changes

-UI Changes consists of modules that implement relatively small changes to improve certain parts of the default UI.
+UI Changes consists of many modules that improve parts of the default UI.
 The modules can be individually toggled and not all are enabled by default.
 Please check out the in-game addon options page of UI Changes for all the available settings.
 UIChanges makes use of LibStub and LibUIDropDownMenu.

 **Auction House Tooltips**

+Provides a calculator that takes in a price and a multiplier, to help with determining the cost of a bunch.
-Shows the single bid and buyout prices for the entry you're hovering on.
-While working on this, I noticed that this was added to TBCC so this particular feature is for classic only.
+Shows the single bid and buyout prices for the entry you're hovering on (This feature is classic era only as it is present TBCC onwards).
 Also shows warnings for both the hovered over entry and the selected entry.
 Selected entry warning is displayed below the buyout button.